Colorado Online Sports Betting Launch Set For May 2020

 Colorado residents will be able to enjoy in-person and online sports betting in 2020.
-The tentative date for offerings is May 1, 2020 but that is the earliest possible date.
-Of course, nothing is set in stone as far as timelines.
+The tentative date for offerings is May 1, 2020 and the state is set on being ready to offer when May begins.

 Colorado’s betting structure is following other states that have legislated before, here are some details on where you can bet, how and more in Colorado.

-Sports betting in Colorado will be available in spring or summer 2020.
+Sports betting in Colorado will be available in May, 2020.